Mystic Formula: Gameplay

 Mystic Formula is a multidirectional shoot 'em up game.
+It's a "run-and-gun" game that takes place in an anime version of the Wild West.
+The artwork was done by Kunihiro Abe.
+It's bright and attractive, giving the game a 90's vibe to this day.

-Development and release
+Development and Release

-Mystic Formula was released by Microcabin in 1993.
+Mystic Formula was released by the Microcabin Game Studio on July 23rd,1993.

 Reception

 Mystic Formula received mixed reviews.
 Famitsus four reviewers considered the game too difficult.
 Hardcore Gaming 101s Kurt Kalata praised the game's artwork and cutscenes, but harshly criticized its graphics and level design.